prashjet/popkinmocks/docs/source/user/background.md

 _ = plt.gca().set_ylabel('Flux')
 ```

 Stellar kinematics refer to the velocities and positions of stars within a galaxy.
-By describing stellar populations and kinematics simultaneously via the joint distribution $p(t, v, \textbf{x}, z)$, we can capture all relations between these four variables.
+The joint distribution $p(t, v, \textbf{x}, z)$ can provide a full description of the relations between stellar population and kinematic variables.

 ## IFU datacubes